Fluoroscopic-Guided Spinal Injections

 • Types of injections include:

-• Fluoroscopic-Guided spine joint injections - helpful for spine joint arthritis or
+• Fluoroscopic-guided spine joint injections - helpful for spine joint arthritis or spine joint trauma.

-• Provides direct visualization of various soft tissues.
+• Provide direct visualization of various soft tissues.

-• Avoids exposing the patient to the risks of radiation.
+• Avoid exposing the patient to the risks of radiation.

 A breakthrough treatment for many multiple musculoskeletal and neurological conditions.
 Including: